Seven flags other than the New Zealand Flag are shown for official purposes in New Zealand:

-The Governor-General's Flag
+The Governor-General’s flag

-The Governor-General's flag is flown on all occasions when the Governor-General is present and takes precedence over the New Zealand Flag.
 It is flown continuously over Government House when the Governor-General is in residence and on vehicles used by the Governor-General for official occasions.

 The New Zealand Red Ensign